lapwinglabs/blog/principles-of-an-ideal-database-client.md

 In fact, the [CAP theorem](http://en.wikipedia.org/wiki/CAP_theorem) tells us that it's impossible to have the perfect database and we need to choose which tradeoffs are acceptable for our application.

-One workaround for these restrains is this idae of [Polygot Persistence](http://martinfowler.com/bliki/PolyglotPersistence.html), which was popularized by [Martin Fowler](https://twitter.com/martinfowler).
+One workaround for these restrains is the idea of [Polygot Persistence](http://martinfowler.com/bliki/PolyglotPersistence.html) that was popularized by [Martin Fowler](https://twitter.com/martinfowler).
 Polygot Persistence is the idea that you should pick the right database for the right job.
 This way we have can our cake and eat it too.

 ---